 More broadly, our study is related to the theoretical literature on discrimination (see Fang and Moro (2011), Lang and Lehmann (2012), and Onuchic (2023) for reviews).
 In their seminal work on affirmative action, Coate and Loury (1993) show that negative stereotypes can be self-fulfilling as discriminated agents may not undertake investments that make them more productive.
 Similarly, in our model, discrimination may discourage some agents from investing.
 However, because workers compete for the same position, their investment decisions are interdependent.
 Such strategic considerations may further discourage investment or, instead, provide discriminated agents with stronger incentives to invest.
 Thus, differently from Coate and Loury (1993), in our model, the unfavored group may invest more than the favored group.
 This result is obtained only when discrimination is subtle.
-In addition, the strategic interactions between agents imply a unique equilibrium, which is rare in the literature on self-fulfilling discrimination.16 Building upon Coate and
+In addition, the strategic interactions between agents imply a unique equilibrium, which is rare in the literature on self-fulfilling discrimination.15 Building upon Coate and Loury (1993), Fryer Jr. (2007) presents a statistical discrimination model with two sequential stages: hiring and promotion.
+In his model, employer beliefs may "flip" between stages because, once hired, the disadvantaged worker is expected to be more qualified than the favored worker.
+Our model has a similar flavor in that promoted red agents are more qualified on average.
+However, because qualifications are observable, subtle biases do not flip.

-16Glover et al. (2017) provide evidence of a different form of self-fulfilling discrimination: workers perform worse when under the supervision of a biased manager.
+15Glover et al. (2017) provide evidence of a different form of self-fulfilling discrimination: workers perform worse when under the supervision of a biased manager.